iterorganization/PCSSP/docs/source/modules.rst

-..image :: images/setting_port_sample_time.png
+.. figure :: images/setting_port_sample_time.png

+	Setting the port sample time property is sufficient to constrain the full model/block execution.

+.. note:
     Setting the sample time property in the input port of a module constrains the full block execution.
+You do not need to set the sample time in all blocks.